It's Punky Brewster: Home media

 The show was released on VHS in 1991, and several different tapes were made.

 The series is available on DVD as part of the Punky Brewster DVD releases.
 Each season also contains a certain number of episodes from it as a bonus feature.
 Due to music rights issues, "The Shoe Must Go On" is the only episode not released on DVD in the season box sets released by Shout!
 Factory; a song featured in that episode was "Axel F" by Harold Faltermeyer, the theme to Beverly Hills Cop.

 Popular culture

-The series was parodied in the Robot Chicken episode "But Not in That Way" (aired February 8, 2009) with Soleil Moon Frye reprising Punky Brewster, Henry Warnimont voiced by Seth Green, and Glomer voiced by Tom Kane.
+The series was parodied in the Robot Chicken episode "But Not in That Way" (aired February 8, 2009) with Soleil Moon Frye reprising the title character's role, while Seth Green voiced Henry Warnimont and Tom Kane voiced Glomer.